-In accordance with Condition 26, Schedule 3 of the Development Consent DA 374-11-00, Clean TeQ will ensure that it has sufficient water for all stages of the development, and if necessary, adjust the scale of Project to match its available water supply.
+In accordance with Condition 26, Schedule 3 of the Development Consent DA 374-11-00, SEM will ensure that it has sufficient water for all stages of the development, and if necessary, adjust the scale of Project to match its available water supply.

-6.2.2 Recycled Water
+6.2.1 Recycled Water

-All tailings generated in the processing facility will be pumped to and stored in the tailings storage facility.
-The tailings slurry will be deposited through a series of spigots located at the perimeter of the cells and a decant pond will be maintained in the centre of each cell.
-Decant water will be piped to the water storage dam.
+All tailings generated in the processing facility will be pumped to and stored in the tailings storage facility, decanted to the decant transfer pond and then pumped to the water storage dam.